 In some circumstances, it may be necessary for a child to remain in local authority care and / or away from their family for longer periods of time or permanently.
-On these occasions, where it is in the child's welfare interests, we will look to promote the child's welfare and to achieve permanency through supporting carers to apply for the appropriate legal order to transfer parental responsibility to them.
+On these occasions, where it is in the child's welfare interests, we will look to promote the child's welfare and to achieve permanency through supporting carers to apply for the appropriate legal order to enable them to share parental responsibility.
 Such legal orders can include Child Arrangement (previously Residence) Orders, Special Guardianship Orders and in some circumstances, adoption.
-These orders are discussed in more detail in the NYCC Permanency Strategy (section 8 and appendix A).
+These orders are discussed in more detail in the permanency strategy and appendix A.

 Child Arrangements and Special Guardianship orders are usually applied for through private family proceedings in which case the local authority is unlikely to be a party to the proceedings.
 In such cases the local authority may be required however, to submit a report to court.
-However, if the child is currently living with a Carer as part of a permanence plan for a Child in Need or as a looked after child, then the local authority will be party to proceedings.
-Where a child is 'looked after' immediately prior to the making of an order, the local authority has a responsibility to assess the support needs of the child, parents, and guardian, including the need for financial support.
+In those cases the local authority can exercise discretion and agree to provide support including financial support.

-Where there are exceptional circumstances, or where not doing so would lead to a child remaining in care, and NYCC support the application, North Yorkshire County Council may consider a contribution towards the costs associated with applying for the appropriate private law order (Special Guardianship Order or Child Arrangement Order).
-One off legal consultations up to the value of £300 plus VAT and the cost of the court application fee may be considered by a NYCC Team manager.
-Any legal costs in excess of this will be referred for consideration by the NYCC Family and Friends Panel (see further below).
+If considered to be in the child's best interests and an alternative to the child remaining or coming into care North Yorkshire Council may consider a contribution towards the costs associated with applying for the appropriate private law order (Special Guardianship Order or Child Arrangement Order).
+This will include a contribution towards a one off legal consultation and the cost of the court application fee may be considered by a NYC Team Manager.
+Any legal costs in excess of this will be referred for consideration by the NYC Family and Friends Panel